ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Introduction

-In this work, we propose ConGraT (\textbf{Con}trastive \textbf{Gra}ph-\textbf{T}ext pretraining), a general approach to self-supervised joint graph-text learning, based on a batch-wise contrastive learning objective inspired by InfoNCE \cite{oordRepresentationLearningContrastive2019} and CLIP \cite{radfordLearningTransferableVisual2021}.
-The idea is to have separate encoders for the language and graph modalities that are trained to align their representations within a common latent space, as shown in \autoref{fig:intro-visual-aid}.
-Because graphs are more structured objects than images, we are able to modify the InfoNCE objective to incorporate information about plausible ``next guesses'' based on graph similarity, and observe improvements in performance as a result.
-This approach provides flexibility in the choice of text and graph encoders (parameter count, architecture, pretraining, etc.), and is inductive \cite{hamiltonInductiveRepresentationLearning2017}, with the encoders able to generalize to previously unseen graphs as well as previously unseen texts.
-The overall architecture is shown in \autoref{fig:architecture}.
+In this work, we propose ConGraT (\textbf{Con}trastive \textbf{Gra}ph-\textbf{T}ext pretraining), a general approach to self-supervised joint graph-text learning based on a batch-wise contrastive learning objective inspired by CLIP \citep{radfordLearningTransferableVisual2021}.
+The idea is to have separate encoders for texts and graph nodes (more specifically, a PLM and a GNN, respectively) that are trained to align their representations within a common latent space, as shown in \autoref{fig:joint-embedding-illustration}.
+Taking advantage of the fact that graphs have greater structure than images, we propose an extension to the CLIP objective that incorporates information about plausible ``next guesses'' based on graph similarity.
+Our objective also admits an interpretation as a continuous relaxation of the contrastive CLIP objective over each node's two-hop neighborhood.

-Experiments on various datasets show that ConGraT models consistently outperform strong baselines on a number of tasks.
-We see statistically significant improvements on node category classification in 25 out of 36 experiments, with neither our model nor any baseline performing significantly better in a further 8.
-Furthermore, when applied zero-shot to link prediction, ConGraT models achieve better performance on two of three datasets compared to a graph model specifically trained to do the task.
-We also examine whether pretraining hurts downstream language modeling performance, finding at worst a slight reduction and often no statistically significant change.
+ConGraT provides flexibility in the choice of text and graph encoders and does not make assumptions on the structure of the TAG or any downstream task.
+As illustrated in our experiments, it is also inductive \citep{hamiltonInductiveRepresentationLearning2017}, with the encoders being able to generalize to previously unseen graphs as well as previously unseen texts.
+Experiments on various datasets show that ConGraT models consistently outperform strong baselines on various downstream tasks such as node and text category classification and link prediction.
+Additionally, we analyze how joint training affects language modeling performance, finding that ConGraT also results in improvements on this task on all datasets.